baselinrhq/baselinr/docs/guides/INCREMENTAL_PROFILING.md

    - **Changed partitions only:** Run in partial mode; partition filters are injected via the `specific_values` strategy.
    - **Cost exceeds budget:** Sample or defer per `cost_controls.fallback_strategy`.
    - **Otherwise:** Run a full profile.
-5. **State write‑back:** After profiles complete, the CLI updates `profilemesh_table_state` with the new `snapshot_id`, decision, row counts, bytes, and run ID so the next tick has the latest metadata.
+5. **State write‑back:** After profiles complete, the CLI updates `baselinr_table_state` with the new `snapshot_id`, decision, row counts, bytes, and run ID so the next tick has the latest metadata.

 ---